-I’ve edited lots of books — children’s books, fantasy, memoirs, self-help, textbooks, and especially books about myths.
+I’ve done lots of book editing—children’s books, fantasy, memoirs, self-help, textbooks, and especially books about myths.
 Myths?
 I like myths.
-Heck, I love myths — if we’re talking about myths as “great poems, [that] point infallibly through things and events to the ubiquity of a presence or eternity that is whole and entire in each.”*
+Heck, I love myths—if we’re talking about myths as “great poems, [that] point infallibly through things and events to the ubiquity of a presence or eternity that is whole and entire in each.”*

 There’s a lot of misinformation and misunderstanding about editors and what they do.
 Here are seven of those myths that I’d like to clean up: